SumoLogic/sumologic-documentation/docs/api/dashboard-data.md

 ---
-id: dashboard-data-API
+id: dashboard-data
-title: Dashboard Data API (Beta)
+title: Dashboard Data APIs (Beta)
-description: The Dashboard Data API allows you to access available dashboards, retrieve a specific dashboard, or retrieve the data for all monitors.
+description: Sumo Logic Dashboard Data APIs allow you to access available dashboards, retrieve a specific dashboard, or retrieve the data for all monitors.
 ---

 <head>